seancorfield/clj-new/src/clj/new/polylith/README.md

     $ clojure -M:poly info

+> Note: because this project is tracking the [issue-66 branch of Polylith](https://github.com/polyfy/polylith/tree/issue-66), you cannot use the native `poly` command because it is still expecting the older project format.

 In addition to the `development` project which you will use with a REPL for developing against the whole workspace, there are two projects: